 Rob: I think a lot of the time, from a hospitality perspective, it’s getting the basics right.
 Making sure food is served at a certain temperature, the lighting, music, our team is all done perfectly and this is done offline so we are so far from tech since we’re only in our first year of business at Bubba Oasis.
 We’ve only got 24 hours a day, we always need to prioritise and we found it challenging with some other technologies, which have been left to the side.
 From our perspective, hospitality comes first and technology comes in behind.

 The QR code, for me I don’t like it because I prefer my team going over and talking to our guest and making it a personal experience.
-It is that personal experience that online businesses can’t compete with but equally, cashflow keeps me up at night and I researched and found an app that helps my business, as well as ‘Design My Night’ seamlessly integrates into our operation.
+It is that personal experience that online businesses can’t compete with, but equally cashflow keeps me up at night, so I researched and found an app that helps my business, as well as seamlessly integrates into our operation.
 I’ve used ‘Design My Night’ as a key employee is how much I rely on it.
-There’s thousands of different software you can use and implement but ultimately is it seamless and will it make our teams life easier.
+There are thousands of different software you can use and implement, but ultimately is it seamless and will it make our teams life easier.

 Frederick: I guess what you’re saying Rob, technology should not be the experience, it should help you facilitate that experience.

 Rob: Yeah for hospitality, but for businesses with low dwell time, they use technology and it makes sense for them.
 I am not passionate of putting screens but I can see how other food chains use it because it’s scalable and really important.

 Frederick: My next question was, what can tech platforms do better to make it easier for businesses which you sort of alluded to, but I wanted to ask Thionne what venues can do better to be more open to technology.
 You guys work with many venues, so you must have a lot of interesting stories.